Category: Adoption from Foster Care

 Transparent and effective child advocacy requires adoption agencies to weigh important ethical considerations and follow best practices.
 In this issue of the Adoption Advocate, Jennifer Lanter and ...

+What Are Adoption Subsidies?
 People who are interested in adopting are often worried about their ability to come up with the necessary funds for the adoption process.
-They may also wonder how they can afford the services requi...
+They may also wonder how they ...

 Download PDF At various times throughout the year, we are immersed as a culture in times of annual celebration that are strongly linked to traditions, memories, friends, and family.
 Whi...

-Updated November 2022 Across the United States, there are nearly 114,000 children and teens waiting for permanency with a loving, nurturing family.
-Get the facts and resources you need to decide if...
+Updated May 2024 Across the United States, there are more than 108,000 children and teens waiting for permanency with a loving, nurturing family.
+Get the facts and resources you need to decide if a...

 A Note from NCFA: Adoption by the Numbers has now been updated!
 Please visit adoptioncouncil.org/numbers to see the 2022 report.
 Adoption: By the Numbers National Council For Adoption's Adoption:...